-- the Company's ability to successfully execute, manage, integrate and obtain the anticipated financial benefits of key acquisitions and mergers, including the acquisition of La Nacional and LAN Holdings; - public health conditions, including the COVID-19 pandemic, responses thereto and the economic and market effects thereof; - · competition in the markets in which we operate; - volatility in foreign exchange rates that could affect the volume of consumer remittance activity and/or affect our foreign exchange related gains and losses; - our ability to maintain favorable banking and agent relationships necessary to conduct our business;
+- the Company's ability to successfully execute, manage, integrate and obtain the anticipated financial benefits of key acquisitions and mergers, including the acquisition of La Nacional and LAN Holdings; - economic factors such as inflation, the level of economic activity and labor market conditions, as well as rising interest rates; - public health conditions, including the COVID-19 pandemic, responses thereto and the economic and market effects thereof; - competition in the markets in which we operate; - volatility in foreign exchange rates that could affect the volume of consumer remittance activity and/or affect our foreign exchange related gains and losses; - our ability to maintain favorable banking and agent relationships necessary to conduct our business; - · credit risks from our agents and the financial institutions with which we do business; - bank failures, sustained financial illiquidity, or illiquidity at our clearing, cash management or custodial financial institutions;

-- credit risks from our agents and the financial institutions with which we do business; - · bank failures, sustained financial illiquidity, or illiquidity at our clearing, cash management or custodial financial institutions; - new technology or competitors that disrupt the current ecosystem, including by introducing digital platforms; - cyber-attacks or disruptions to our information technology, computer network systems, data centers and phone apps; - · our ability to satisfy our debt obligations and remain in compliance with our credit facility requirements; - · our success in developing and introducing new products, services and infrastructure; - · consumer confidence in our brand and in consumer money transfers generally; - our ability to maintain compliance with applicable regulatory requirements; - international political factors, political stability, tariffs, border taxes or restrictions on remittances or transfers of money out of the United States and Canada; - currency restrictions and volatility in countries in which we operate or plan to operate; - · consumer fraud and other risks relating to the authenticity of customers' orders; - · changes in immigration laws and their enforcement; - our ability to protect our brand and intellectual property rights; - weakness in U.S. or international economic conditions; - · changes in tax laws; and - our ability to recruit and retain key personnel.
+- new technology or competitors that disrupt the current ecosystem, including by introducing digital platforms; - cyber-attacks or disruptions to our information technology, computer network systems, data centers and phone apps; - our ability to satisfy our debt obligations and remain in compliance with our credit facility requirements; - · our success in developing and introducing new products, services and infrastructure; - consumer confidence in our brand and in consumer money transfers generally; - our ability to maintain compliance with applicable regulatory requirements; - international political factors, political stability, tariffs, border taxes or restrictions on remittances or transfers of money out of the United States and Canada; - currency restrictions and volatility in countries in which we operate or plan to operate; - consumer fraud and other risks relating to the authenticity of customers' orders; - · changes in immigration laws and their enforcement; - our ability to protect our brand and intellectual property rights; - weakness in U.S. or international economic conditions; - changes in tax laws; and - our ability to recruit and retain key personnel.

-Latin American political and economic conditions continue to exhibit instability, as evidenced by high unemployment rates in key markets, currency reserves, currency controls, restricted lending activity, higher inflation, weak currencies and low consumer confidence, some of which reflect the impact of the COVID-19 pandemic, among other factors.
+Worldwide political and economic conditions continue to exhibit instability, as evidenced by high unemployment rates in key Latin American markets, restricted lending activity, higher inflation and foreign currencies volatility and low consumer confidence, some of which reflect the impact of the COVID-19 pandemic, supply chain disruptions, among other economic and market factors.
 Specifically, continued political and economic unrest in Mexico, Guatemala and some countries in South America contributed to volatility.
 Our business has generally been resilient during times of economic instability as money remittances are essential to many recipients, with the funds used by the receiving parties for their daily needs; however, long-term sustained appreciation of the Mexican peso or Guatemalan quetzal as compared to the U.S. dollar could negatively affect our revenues and profitability.